 The development of professional nursing standards and roles can, again, be attributed to the work of Besim Ömer.
 In 1915, he published a textbook, Hastabakıcılık (“Nursing”), that outlined the basic principles of day-to-day nursing work.
 Although we may observe a clear gender division in roles and the professional relations between women nurses and men physicians in the Ottoman army, for the first time this textbook provided professional guidelines for nurses and described their roles.

-Although the work dedicated a significant chapter to the military arena, it also described and defined in detail nurses’ clinical and managerial responsibilities.
+Although the work dedicated a significant chapter to the military arena, it also described and defined nurses’ clinical and managerial responsibilities in detail.
 The book reveals much about the images nurses were expected to maintain as well as the nature of their work.
 According to this textbook, women who had good bedside manners and had also acquired years of experience would become chief nurses supervising hospital nurses and providing administration, with additional responsibility for patients’ laundry and personal hygiene.

 Ottoman Red Crescent nurses appointed in military hospitals were charged with caring for the patient, keeping bed areas clean, feeding, dressing wounds under physician’s supervision, supplying medicines, helping patients to wash and use the toilet, sterilizing surgical devices, and even writing and sending patients’ letters to their families.
-Nurses were also to be responsible for preparing the patient and the ward before, during, and after the physician’s rounds, taking the doctor’s apron from him when the visit ended and escorting him to the exit.
+Nurses were also responsible for preparing the patient and the ward before, during, and after the physician’s rounds, taking the doctor’s apron from him when the visit ended and escorting him to the exit.
 Finally, nurses had to avoid expressions of sadness or sorrowful emotions in front of patients so as not to lower their morale.
-In the textbook, Besim Ömer also lays out what he considered an ideal nurse–patient ratio as a key healthcare standard and advocated for one nurse to 10 patients.
+In his textbook, Besim Ömer also presents what he considered an ideal nurse–patient ratio as a key healthcare standard—one nurse to 10 patients.

 Formal nursing education

-To prepare women to provide nursing services during the Balkan wars, Besim Ömer initiated nursing courses for military tasks.
-Under his leadership, the first thirty Ottoman women who graduated from nursing course between 1914-1915 were directed to positions in military hospitals during WWI.
+To prepare women to provide nursing services during the Balkan Wars, Besim Ömer initiated nursing courses for military tasks.
+Under his leadership, the first thirty Ottoman women who graduated from nursing courses between 1914–1915 were directed to positions in military hospitals during WWI.
 The nurses were mostly characterized as elite Ottoman women who volunteered to serve the empire’s needs at the front lines.
 This act was a step towards recognizing nursing as an essential profession for the Ottoman Empire and was supported and encouraged by the government and Ottoman intellectuals.
 They saw it as a justified women’s profession and understood nurses’ potential to act as the empires’ agents in maintaining and improving soldiers’ health.

-In the aftermath of the Balkan wars and continuing through the 1920s, several schools of nursing were established.
+In the aftermath of the Balkan Wars and continuing through the 1920s, several schools of nursing were established.
 Initially, Besim Ömer focused on the importance of immediately promoting the establishment of nursing schools to train staff for military hospitals in the field, on hospital trains, and at sea via Red Crescent medical ships and vehicles.
-However, the educational offerings soon went beyond preparations for service in military settings and responded to the education that would be needed if nursing was to foster the building of a healthier society.
+However, the educational offerings soon expanded beyond preparations for service in military settings and responded to the education that would be needed if nursing was to foster the building of a healthier society.
 Beyond formal schooling, Besim Ömer asserted that it was a matter of national pride to be a trained nurse and emphasized the importance of nurses participating in international professional conferences.
 He was also determined to fight for nurses’ rights to fair wages and to not accept “national honor” as a substitute.

 Figure 2.
 Nursing training at Kadırga hospital, Istanbul (no date).
 TK 93/26, Courtesy of the Turkish Red Crescent Archive